16lbs of fat loss & 2.5 months later on the potato diet

 Ru natty bro?

 I was recently diagnosed with ADHD a few years ago, which partly explains why weight loss is difficult for me and why I am more sensitive to feeling deprived on a diet.
-ADHD is partly why I want to make methods that are easy and convenient for people so that even someone with my condition wouldn’t find it a hassle.
+ADHD is partly why I want to make methods that are easy and convenient for people, so that even someone with my condition wouldn’t find it a hassle.
 I do take ADHD meds daily as a result, including these previous five months.
 I didn’t vary my medication at all during these five months, and I also drank caffeinated beverages daily as I usually do.

-Otherwise, I don’t do anything else that I haven’t described already or isn’t normal.
+Otherwise, I don’t do anything else that I haven’t described already or that isn’t normal.
 I don’t take any other medications, eat any special foods, do secret exercise, or take other supplements regularly.

 People might think my results are not ‘natty’ or fair, and I would usually agree with you.
 But in my case, when I started taking these medications, I gained 22 lbs in 1.5 years once I started taking them in late 2021 or early 2022.
 These medications suppress my appetite, but I get a rebound effect in the evening.
 I was also less strict about what I ate on my “default diet” during those years because, finally, I had something that helped me manage my constant hunger issues.
 I thought I was ok, but I slowly gained weight month by month.
 Because I show an opposite effect than most people while on these meds, I think it’s ok to say that I’m “natty.”
 It showed me that what you eat still matters, even with appetite suppressants.